zhubonan/aiida-castep/README.md

 * Support for submitting file based CASTEP calculations.
 * At the moment there is no enforcement on the type in `ParameterData` input node.
 For example, setting *smearing_width* to 0.1 and "0.1" is equivalent, but they will store differently in the database.
 * WorkChain development for automated restart of calculations.
 (Waiting for AiiDA 1.0.0)
+* Update the plugin to work with AiiDA 1.0.0

 How to test
 -----------

 Use `verdi -p <test_profile> devel tests db.castep` to do tests.
 Make sure the plugin is installed and AiiDA is configured before this.
+Tests are being migrated using the `pytest` interface providided by `aiida_core`.
+To check these tests, type `pytest` while inside the package folder.
+You may have to install additional dependencies, which can be done with `pip install aiida_core[testing]`.